micmejia/bible-dump/AMPC/Romans/Rom 5.md

-Therefore, as sin came into the world through one man, and death as the result of sin, so death spread to all men, [[^h]no one being able to stop it or to escape its power] because all men sinned.
+Therefore, as sin came into the world through one man, and death as the result of sin, so death spread to all men, [no one being able to stop it or to escape its power] because all men sinned.